 Where to launch: Perry’s Bend kayak launch on River Road, Noarlunga Downs

 Onkaparinga River Recreation Park in Adelaide's south is a great place for a leisurely paddle or some fishing– take your pick.
 Put your boat in the water at the dedicated kayak launch at Perry’s Bend, then makeyour way north towards the river mouth.

 Look out for waterbirds like pelicans, black swans and cormorants.

 Top tip: Onkaparinga River is tidal, so if you launch at high tide, you’ll be able to carry your kayakstraight down the ramp and put it into the water, avoiding the mud.

-5. Coorong National Park
+4. Coorong National Park

 Where to launch: Boat ramp on Beacon 19 Boat Ramp Road at Goolwa South, or Sugars Beach on Hindmarsh Island

 The Coorong is a true South Australian icon.
 Located about an hour-and-a-half south-east of Adelaide, this unique place is listed under the Ramsar Convention as a Wetland of International Significance, providing feeding and breeding grounds for pelicans and dozens of other species of waterbirds.

 Wherever you start, you’ll have a fantastic experience.
 There’s plenty of wildlife, so keep an eye out for waterbirds, birds of prey and long-nosed fur seals.

-6. Murray River National Park
+5. Murray River National Park

-There are lots of campsites with easy sloping banks in Katarapko Creek where it’s easy to put your kayak in
+There are lots of campsites with easy sloping banks in Katarapko Creek where it’s easy to put your kayak in the water.

 Look out for waterbirds like egrets, spoonbills, cormorants and darters, and birds like red-rumped parrots, crimsonrosellas, and brown tree creepers in the vegetation on shore.

 It’s also a great spot for a bit of fishing, but be aware of the seasonal closure for fishing for Murraycod.

-7. Coffin Bay National Park
+6. Coffin Bay National Park

 Where to launch: kayak launch area near Yangie Bay Campground

 You’ll paddle through the Yangie Bay Sanctuary Zone in Thorny Passage Marine Park, which acts as a nursery area for a number of fish species.
 If you look closely you can spot tiny fish jumping out of the water as you paddle by.

 No kayak?
 No problem!

 There are plenty of companies that can help you out with kayak hire or guided tours, like Adventure Kayaking SA for Garden Island and Rapid Bay, Easy Kayaks for the Onkaparinga River and Noarlunga Reef, Canoe the Coorong for the Coorong and Hindmarsh Island, or Canoe Adventures for the River Murray.

 First time kayaking?
 Theseeight top tipswill help you get started.
 Before you go, remember to check the National Parks and Wildlife Service SA website for the most up-to-date information about the park you plan to visit.

 (Main image: Coorong National Park courtesy of SATC)